svanderburg/nix-processmgmt/README.md

 directory and propagates all required parameters.
 It also composes other test cases, such as `docker`.

-The parameters of the composition expression allows you to globally configure the service variants:
+The parameters of the composition expression allow you to globally configure the service variants:

 * `processManagers` allows you to select the process managers you want to test